Skip to content

 Does this mean that you need to be working in a 30-foot pen, even with larger breeds, to ensure results?

-In some instances, the size of the horse that would be using the pen should be the major criteria for determining the pen’s diameter.
+In some instances, the size of the horse that would be using the pen should be the major criterion for determining the pen’s diameter.

 A huge horse would be better suited in a 60 feet round pen if you plan to ride at a lope or canter, while a wild horse or high-spirited horse would operate better in a 40 or 50 feet circular enclosure.